AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 # Share Workspace projects

 Sharing makes a project available to other Analysis Workspace users in your organization.
-Any curation you have done is reflected when recipients open the project.
+Any [curation](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/curate-share/curate.html) you have applied is reflected when recipients open the project.

 ## Project roles